What is the Difference Between a Job and Career? (Career vs Job)

 Take on an Internship: While it doesn’t always seem to make sense, many entry-level careers require a certain amount of experience from applicants.
 One way you can do this is through internships in your career field.
 These internships often turn into full-time offers from the organization.

-• Teacher: A teacher may have a career in education, which involves working in various teaching roles over a number of years.
-Each individual teaching position that they hold (such as a first grade teacher or a high school math teacher) could be considered a job.
+• Teacher: A teacher may have a career in education, which involves working in various teaching roles over several years.
+Each individual teaching position they hold (such as a first-grade teacher or a high school math teacher) could be considered a job.

-• Accountant: An accountant may have a career in finance, which involves working in various accounting roles over a number of years.
+• Accountant: An accountant may have a career in finance, which involves working in various accounting roles over several years.
 Each individual accounting position that they hold (such as an auditor or a tax preparer) could be considered a job.

-• Sales: A salesperson may have a career in sales, which involves working in various sales roles over a number of years.
-Each individual sales position that they hold (such as a sales representative or a sales manager) could be considered a job.
+• Sales: A salesperson may have a career in sales, which involves working in various sales roles over several years.
+Each sales position they hold (such as a sales representative or a sales manager) could be considered a job.

 “The median number of years that employees have worked for their current employer is currently 4.1 years, according to an Economic News Release from the U.S. Bureau of Labor Statistics.”